dearblue/ruby-crc/README.md

 CRC.combine is ported from Mark Adler's crccomb.c in <https://stackoverflow.com/questions/29915764/generic-crc-8-16-32-64-combine-implementation#29928573>.

-## Source code generator for the specific CRC calcurator (from crc-0.3.1)
+## Source code generator for the specific CRC calculator (from crc-0.3.1)

-Add source code generator for the specific CRC calcurator to c, ruby, and javascript.
+Add source code generator for the specific CRC calculator to c, ruby, and javascript.

 Algorithm is slicing-by-16 only for ruby and javascript.